kushaldevv/Sorting-Visualizer/README.md

 ## [Sorting Algorithm Visualizer](https://sorting-algorithms-viz.web.app/)
 An Web Application used to visualize common sorting algorithms, built with React, Javascript, and hosted with Google Firebase.
-I built this to aid me and some peers for technical interviews.
+I built this to aid me and some peers for technical interviews and exams.

 ## Project Screen Shot(s)